Login to Complete an Application or to Access Judging Panel

 Who can enter?

 The contest is open to secondary, postsecondary and adult CTE students in 3D design courses or other CAD courses.
-Students may enter as individuals or as teams of no more than two (2) people.
+Students may enter as individuals or as teams of no more than two (2) people (please only submit one application per team).
 All team members must be enrolled as students in an educational institution during the semester/term in which they contribute to the design.
 Each entry must be entirely the original work of the persons identified in the entry.
 The contest is not open to any persons employed, past or present, as a professional in 3D printing.

 Can educators help with their students' projects?

 Educators may advise students, but should not take on a significant role in developing the designs.